 1. Turn up the heat.

 Take a twist on foods you’d usually enjoy cold for a grill experience like no other.
 Avocado toast?
 This summer we’re going avo roast.
 Throw peeled avocado halves on the grill for a hint of smoky flavor, or grill your pineapple before adding it to a pineapple cucumber salad for a dish that screams summer.

 Go plant-based for an entire meal.
 Pick out your favorite summer veggie and throw it on the grill with some olive oil, salt and pepper.
 I promise that a grilled cauliflower steak can be just as “juicy” as grilled beef steak.

-Does just veggies seem like a steep request?
+Does a just veggies meal seem like a steep request?
 Grill your tomatoes before adding them to a farro and mozzarella salad for a heartier, well-balanced, protein-rich meal.